 - What we’re doing about it: some forms are in the process of being re-designed.

 SharePoint is part of the Microsoft Office 365 suite, a cloud-based application, and allows the College to share and manage content to allow collaboration across the College.
-As with Moodle (see above), content creators are free to create and upload content and resources of their choosing.
+Content creators are free to create and upload content and resources of their choosing.
 Therefore it is not possible to guarantee that all content hosted on Microsoft Office 365/SharePoint is fully accessible.
 Content created by the College will be made accessible, in so far as this is possible, in line with the above principles and guidelines.

 You should be able to: